-Each family will receive a \$100.00 subsidy e-card per semester for internet use unless the family elects to waive the subsidy payment.
+Each family may receive an internet subsidy each semester for internet use unless the family elects to waive the subsidy payment.
 The subsidy is awarded on a per household basis not a per student basis.
 The subsidy will be paid to families actively enrolled at the end of the second and fourth nine weeks.
 Families must be enrolled during the period to receive the corresponding subsidy disbursement.
-The subsidy card will only be sent to families who have completed their records update.
+The subsidy will only be sent to families who have completed their records update each semester.
 UVA does not provide a subsidy for the summer months.
 The subsidy will not be issued to families who receive a UVA-issued hotspot for internet services.
+Students who are identified as truant may not receive the internet subsidy.